Waiver and Release: Everything You Need to Know

 Waiver and release refer to the waiving of rights or privileges and the release of a party from their obligations or rights.

 A waiver relinquishes a party's rights in a certain circumstance.
 When going skydiving, a person might sign a waiver that gives up their right to sue the skydiving company if something goes wrong.
 Waivers are signed intentionally, so the party giving up their rights should always know exactly what they're relinquishing.

-Waiving rights is similar to legal forfeiture, but forfeiture is the result of wrongdoing, whereas waivers are voluntary.
+Waiving rights are similar to legal forfeiture, but forfeiture is the result of wrongdoing, whereas waivers are voluntary.